My current view is that God can and sometimes does give abusers regeneration, but I think this occurs rarely.

 Over the last few months, as I read and interact, I have embraced the truth that my ex was not a Christian.
 I hold it as a true fact, but can’t internalize it.
 Internalizing it is a process for me that I am welcoming, slowly.

 Just now, as I complete two of these articles, a movie begins to play before me.
-I begin with our first meetings in youth group and the circumstances surrounding his prayer of confession to receive Christ as his Savior….carrying a little NT in his pocket to high school, starting a coffee house ministry with a friend, and continuing on to college to be a minister….
+I begin with our first meetings in youth group and the circumstances surrounding his prayer of confession to receive Christ as his Savior….carrying a little New Testament in his pocket to high school, starting a coffee house ministry with a friend, and continuing on to college to be a minister….

 That was over [four decades] ago.
 [Number redacted] years ago, I divorced this man with the title Rev before his name.
 Please pray for me as I allow myself to watch this movie in truth.
 The lady in the picture is a Christian.
 The man in the movie is a son of Satan.